 At least two-thirds of women with PCOS also have insulin resistance, hyperinsulinemia and metabolic dysfunction.
 These characteristics are very similar to those experienced in Type-2 Diabetes and so the mechanisms to treat and manage the two often overlap.
 But what exactly is insulin resistance and what can be done about it?

-In PCOS, your body IS this small business and your insulin is less able to do its job of removing glucose from the blood.
-If the amount of glucose coming into your body is not being controlled, then you will produce more insulin in attempt to overcome this inefficiency.
 High concentrations of insulin are thought to stimulate androgen production (e.g. testosterone) and exacerbate many of the associated features and side-effects of PCOS.
 Insulin is also a storage hormone, and having excess amounts floating around means that excess energy from the food we eat will be stored as fat.
 Over time, this can lead to unwanted weight gain and an increased risk of developing diabetes and/or heart disease.
-Therefore, it is of great importance that women with PCOS control the amount of glucose going in to their bodies and improve their insulin sensitivity.
+This is why it is essential that women with PCOS control the amount of glucose (carbohydrates) going in to their bodies and improve their insulin sensitivity.

 Healthy Eating Tips